 The majority of learners who purchase them add them to their CV, but it's important to note that certificates do not imply the award of credit points or the conferment of a university qualification.

-Where a course or program is accredited this information will be included on the course or program information page.
+Where a course is accredited this information will be included on the course description page.

 Shipping and Delivery

 If you've purchased an upgrade or paid for a premium course, we'll send you a printed certificate.
 You can find more about shipping here.

 If you've got a digital certificate through Unlimited, an ExpertTrack, a Sponsored course, or a course you've been invited to by your organisation, we won't send you a printed certificate, but you can download your digital certificate and print a copy if you'd like to.